 Our success will significantly depend on our ability to obtain and maintain patent and other proprietary protection for commercially important technology, inventions and know-how related to our business, defend and enforce patents, preserve the confidentiality of our trade secrets and operate our business without infringing any patents and other intellectual property or proprietary rights of third parties.
-See the section titled "Risk Factors- Risks Related to Our Intellectual Property" for additional information.
+See the section titled "Risk Factors- Risks Related to Intellectual Property" for additional information.

-As of , 2015, we owned or co-owned issued U.S. patents and issued patents in other jurisdictions, as well as pending U.S. patent applications and pending foreign patent applications.
-As of , 2015, we licensed issued U.S. patents and U.S. patents and U.S. patent applications, as well as issued patents in other jurisdictions and pending foreign patent applications
+As of October 19, 2015, we owned or co-owned approximately 16 issued U.S. patents and 117 issued patents in other jurisdictions, as well as 22 pending U.S. patent applications and 378 pending foreign patent applications.
+As of October 19, 2015, we licensed approximately eight issued U.S. patents and 15 pending U.S. patent applications, as well as 73 issued patents in other jurisdictions and 285 pending foreign patent applications

-The patent portfolios for our three most advanced product candidates as of , 2015 are summarized below.
+The patent portfolios for our three most advanced product candidates as of October 19, 2015 are summarized below.